dystropic/amaze/README.md

 You just ran one.

-This page is a digestif of AMAZE wearing a README.
+This page is a digestif of amaze wearing a README.
 If it worked, you can now tell volume from value a little better than you could a few minutes ago, you know what the label makes and how it pays for itself, and you have a real feel for what a digestif does, because one was done to you.
 The formal version, with hard definitions for difference, receiver, work, and leverage, and with tests sharp enough to break it, comes later.
 This was the first one, on the house.